FBrockmeyer/dwdaccess/README.md

   link = "https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/air_temperature/historical/")
 ```

-and is mainly designed to collect all available urls to *.zip*-files.
+and is mainly designed to collect all available links to *.zip*-files.
 A
 link for each station/id.
-The function is not restricted to observations
+The function is not restricted to data on a
-on a hourly basis.
+hourly basis.
 It works with [other time intervals between
 measurements](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/)
 as well.
+Let’s store the station ids of the five closest weather

-Lets store the station ids of the five closest weather stations (A) and
+stations (A) and check if data, i.e., links to *.zip*-files, is indeed
-check if data, i.e. links to *.zip*-files, is indeed available (B):
+available (B):

 ``` r
 # (A)